 If, for whatever reason (like you have two accounts, your employer “owned” your last one maybe, or you just don’t want to be on LinkedIn anymore, etc), you want to delete your LinkedIn account, here’s how to do it.

+BEFORE YOU DELETE YOUR ACCOUNT – BACK EVERYTHING UP.
 This is really important, because you may very well want to import your connections somewhere else, or back into LinkedIn eventually.
 And besides, your data is your own.

 So, to do this, you should complete a Data Consent Form by clicking here.